18 horse-related superstitions that people swear by - Horse & Hound

 Horses have been around for, well, donkey’s years.
 They’re inextricably woven into the fabric and folklore of Britain — and many countries round the world, too.
-As it’s Friday 13th, what better time to round up a few horsey superstitions...
+Here we round up a few horsey superstitions...

 1. Never wear anything new out hunting or competing.